 My application for a visitor visa was refused.
 Should I apply again?

-Your application may be refused because:
+Your application may be refused for various reasons, including

 - you’re inadmissible to Canada